 Polymer clay ideas include also sculpturing for different taste, from a little fairy tale characters to super heroes from movies.
 Even realistic portraits of your friends or idols can be done.
 Little toys for children or décor items are possible as well.

-A lot of figurines ideas here
+A lot of figurines ideas and tutorials here

 Decoration art ideas